- § 396.3

 Section § 396.17: Periodic inspection.Below are the available interpretations for the given section.
 To return to the list of parts, use the Parts link above.
 The menu to the left provides a full list of sections that have interpretations.
 To view interpretations for a different section, click on the menu item.

 The regulations text of the section can be found on the eCFR website.
 To view the regulations text, use the link below.
 For assistance, please send an email to FMCSA.Webmaster@dot.gov.

 Question 1: Some of a motor carrier’s vehicles are registered in a State with a mandated inspection program which has been determined to be as effective as the Federal periodic inspection program, but these vehicles are not used in that State.
 Is the motor carrier required to make sure the vehicles are inspected under that State’s program in order to meet the Federal periodic inspection requirements?

-Guidance: If the State requires all vehicles registered in the State to be inspected through its mandatory program then the motor carrier must go through the State program to satisfy the Federal requirements.
-If, however, the State inspection program includes an exception or exemption for vehicles which are registered in the State but domiciled outside of the State, then the motor carrier may meet the Federal requirements through a self-inspection, a third party inspection, a Commercial Vehicle Safety Alliance (CVSA) inspection, or a periodic inspection performed in any State with a program that the Federal Highway Administration (FHWA) determines is comparable to, or as effective as, the part 396 requirements.
+If the State requires all vehicles registered in the State to be inspected through its mandatory program, then the motor carrier must use the State program to satisfy the Federal requirements.
+If, however, the State inspection program includes an exception or exemption for vehicles which are registered in the State but domiciled outside of the State, then the motor carrier may meet the Federal requirements through a self-inspection, a third party inspection, or a periodic inspection performed in any State with a program that the Federal Motor Carrier Administration (FMCSA) determines is comparable to, or as effective as, the part 396 requirements.

 Question 2: May the due date for the next inspection satisfy the requirements for the inspection date on the sticker or decal?